team-alembic/haveibeenpwned/README.md

 An Elixir hex package allowing developers to check if a new user password has been pwned, as indicated by Troy Hunt's [Have I Been Pwned?](https://haveibeenpwned.com/)

+This package is designed to be deployed with your own binary searchable HIBP database.
+It does not communicate with the HIBP API.
+If you wish to simply use the HIBP API, you should [take a look at this package instead](https://github.com/thiamsantos/pwned)

+If you would rather deploy your own database file and stay on your own network without having to rely on connectivity of a third party service, read on!

+## Introduction

 We do not use the HIBP API to check passwords, this package takes a different approach.
 Instead, we provide a downloadable binary file which is binary searched near instantaneously at runtime.
 You can use this mix task to download